-Within the TRANSGEO project Work Package (WP1), activity A 1.2., a "Socio-Economic analysis of repurposing abandoned wells for agricultural use," was conducted.
+Within the TRANSGEO project Work Package 1 (WP1), activity A 1.2., a "Socio-Economic analysis of repurposing abandoned wells for industrial processes" was conducted.
 The main goal of this activity was to investigate the public acceptance and evaluate possible options for using geothermal energy from existing hydrocarbon wells, which are not in oil and gas production anymore or where production will cease in the near future.
-Considering this, several technologies, analysed in TRANSGEO project activity A 1.1 ("Validation of technical approaches for well repurposing"), were identified to be potentially applicable for geothermal energy use in target applications such as greenhouses, indoor aquaculture/aquaponics, drying applications, and others.
+Considering this, several technologies, analysed in TRANSGEO project activity A 1.1 ("Validation of technical approaches for well repurposing"), were identified to be potentially applicable for geothermal energy use in target industries in Central Europe such as paper and chemical production, machinery and transport, and other sectors that require typical geothermal temperatures below ~200°C.